icbi-lab/luca/README.md

 # LuCA - The single-cell **Lu**ng **C**ancer **A**tlas

-The single cell lung cancer atlas is a resource integrating more than 1.2 million cells from 309 patients across 29 datasets.
+The single cell lung cancer atlas is a resource integrating more than 1.2 million cells from 309 patients across 29 datasets (https://luca.icbi.at).

 The atlas is publicly available for interactive exploration through a *cell-x-gene* instance.
 We also provide `h5ad` objects and a [scArches](https://scarches.readthedocs.io/en/latest/) model which allows to project custom datasets